theZaX/bstlab/README.md

 	    root = ptr;
 	}
 ```
-Now you can implement the real code based on the code from the book in Binary_Search_Tree.h from the book.
+Now you can implement the real code.
+You can get good ideas from the code in Binary_Search_Tree.h, but dont use any code that you dont understand.

 From Koffman, Elliot B. (2011-12-01).
 Objects, Abstraction, Data Structures and Design: Using C++.
 Wiley Higher Ed.
 Kindle Edition.